-Latest attack pushes US Capitol Police further toward crisis
+Latest Attack Pushes US Capitol Police Further Toward Crisis

 The head of the Capitol Police union said officers are “reeling” following the death on Friday of Officer Billy Evans, who was on the force for 18 years.
 He was struck at a Capitol entrance by a man who, according to investigators, suffered from delusions and suicidal thoughts.

 Dozens of officers were injured on Jan.
-6 and others have been held out of work during an internal investigation into the department’s response, including the officer who shot a 35-year-old woman as she and others were massing at a barricaded doorway.
+6 and others have been held out of work during an internal investigation into the department’s response, including the officer who fatally shot a 35-year-old woman attempting to climb through a broken window as she and others massed at a barricaded doorway.
 That's further depleted a force that has more than 200 vacant positions, roughly 10% of its authorized force level.

 In the months since the insurrection, many officers have routinely worked 12-hour days or longer to protect the building during Biden’s Jan.
-20 inauguration and impeachment proceedings against Trump.
+20 inauguration and impeachment proceedings against former President Donald Trump.

 “This rips the scab off and continues to provide a level of uncertainty and worry about the workplace and what’s happening there,” said Rep. Tim Ryan, an Ohio Democrat who chairs a subcommittee overseeing Capitol Police funding.
 “And I think this is very personal for so many of us who have come to really love and respect the Capitol Police even more than we already had, because of what they did on Jan.
 6, and then immediately turning it around to make sure that the inauguration was safe.”